 Lima beans don’t always get the credit they deserve in the flavor department.
-Not only are they delicious and versatile, they are also nutritious as well.
-Lima beans can be found canned, fresh, frozen and also dried.
+Not only are they delicious and versatile, but they are also nutritious as well.
+Lima beans can be found canned, fresh, frozen, and also dried.
 How they are prepared will depend largely on how they are packaged.

-All varieties of Lima bean have the characteristic kidney shape, and are either very flat or slightly oval.
-Most common colors for Lima beans are light green, but white, yellow, reddish-colors, or spotted colors can be found as well.
+All varieties of Lima bean have the characteristic kidney shape and are either very flat or slightly oval.
+The most common colors for Lima beans are light green, but white, yellow, reddish colors, or spotted colors can be found as well.